aleksey-stukalov/session-attributes/README.md

 1. Read how to hook global application actions like login in the official [documentation](https://doc.cuba-platform.com/manual-latest/gui_web.html).
 Find how it is implemented in this project [here](https://github.com/aleksey-stukalov/session-attributes/blob/master/modules/web/src/com/company/sattr/web/SattrApp.java) and [here](https://github.com/aleksey-stukalov/session-attributes/blob/master/modules/web/src/com/company/sattr/web-spring.xml).
 2. Learn how to manipulate with the session attributes by reading [this chapter](https://doc.cuba-platform.com/manual-latest/session_attr.html) of the docs.
+3. Find information on how to extend the main screen [here](https://doc.cuba-platform.com/manual-6.5/main_window_layout.html) or just click a few times in the CUBA Studio and it will scaffold an extension for the main screen for you.